Agnee (1988 film)

-Agnee is a 1988 Indian Hindi-language film directed and produced by J Om Prakash, starring Mithun Chakraborty, Chunky Pandey, Amrita Singh, Mandakini, Moushumi Chatterjee, Anupam Kher and Alok Nath.
+Agnee is a 1988 Indian Hindi-language film directed and produced by J Om Prakash, starring Mithun Chakraborty, Chunky Panday, Amrita Singh, Mandakini, Moushumi Chatterjee, Anupam Kher and Alok Nath.

 Plot

 Given up for dead, separated from his beloved wife Sonali, Pramod returns to his home town, only to see the funeral of his wife.
 Pramod is the victim of Sekhawat who had plotted his murder to get his share of the inheritance.
 In the following years, Amit grows up in a decent and cultured family and becomes a doctor.
 Amit and Babla, Sekhawat's son are good friends.
 One day Pramod takes shelter in Amit's place and there he discovers that Amit is his own son.
 Pramod is burning for revenge but he is reluctant to involve his son.
 But fate conspires to make Amit realize that his father has suffered for 25 years.
 On the other hand, Sekhawat kidnaps Tara, the lover of Amit and tries to molest her, but at that time Sekhawat's wife kills her husband and then herself.
 Everything ends happily for everyone.